 The Proposed Action is considered an undertaking for the purposes of Section 106.
 The Area of Potential Effect (APE) for this undertaking consists of lands underlying or intersected by SR-236 and SR-242 under Alternative 1 or Alternative 2.
-In a letter dated 3 October 2023, the DAF initiated consultation with the Texas SHPO in accordance with Section 106 and requested concurrence with the APE; SHPO concurrence with the APE is pending.
+In a letter dated 3 October 2023, the DAF initiated consultation with the Texas SHPO in accordance with Section 106 and requested concurrence with the APE; no SHPO response to or objection with the APE was received.
 Copies of relevant Section 106 correspondence are provided in Appendix A.